Without Love (Alice Glass song): Critical reception

-Under the Radar described the song as "a slice of pop indulgence" and "a cleaner outing then her previous offering".
+Under the Radar described the song as "a slice of pop indulgence" and "a cleaner outing then [sic] her previous offering".
 Jack Tregoning of Junkee wrote that the song "finds Glass in a glossier mood", and includes "spiky edges" and "a new electronic-pop sheen".
 Lisa Wright of DIY described the song as "a bleak and introspective return" and "a surprisingly self-lacerating offering" from Glass.
 Michael Cuby of Paper called the song "an instantly recognizable blend of beauty and macabre that will make any former Crystal Castles fan stare in awe".
 Lauren O'Neill of Vice felt that Glass "delivered a Grimes-esque sad synth number with a big pop-sensibility".
 Justin Moran of Out regarded the song as "a glittery dark-pop number that carries the same dramatic weight as Glass' work before".
 Sasha Geffen of Pitchfork wrote the song sees Glass "singing gently and calmly, with breathy accents that belong more to the world of synthpop artists like Purity Ring than her punk and electroclash past."